Manga Kenkanryu: Analysis

 Critics have described Manga Kenkanryu as nationalist and xenophobic.
 Scholars have noted that it simplifies many complex Japan–Korea disputes into "us" versus "them".
 It has also been noted for leveraging fear of communism.
-Historian Sheila Miyoshi Jager stated that the manga's content related to the Japanese colonization of Korea is a "gross oversimplification" and that it misunderstandings its legacy.
+Historian Sheila Miyoshi Jager stated that the manga's content related to the Japanese colonization of Korea is a "gross oversimplification" and that it misunderstands its legacy.
 Manga Kenkanryus plot has been compared to efforts by Japanese nationalists to whitewash history textbooks and controversial visits to the Yasukuni Shrine.

 Critics have noted that the Japanese characters are drawn with Caucasian-like features, whereas the Korean characters are drawn with narrow eyes and distorted expressions, which have been described as "clearly Asian".
 Norimitsu Onishi of The New York Times noted that this aesthetic dates back to the Meiji Restoration in the 19th century, where Japanese intellectuals such as Yukichi Fukuzawa felt that the best way to resist Western colonial powers was to emulate them.
 Onishi also wrote that this aesthetic represents Japan's feelings of "superiority toward Asia and of inferiority toward the West".